ciesiolka/abc2svg-chisel/README.md

 #### PDF generation

-`abctopdf` is a shell script which converts ABC to PDF using one of the previous shell scripts and the program `rsvg-convert`.
+`abctopdf` is a shell script which converts ABC to PDF using one of the previous shell scripts and, either a chrome/chromium compatible web browser, or the program `weasyprint` (https://weasyprint.org/) or the program `rsvg-convert`.
-As a constraint, the used music font must be installed and defined by `%%musicfont <fontname>`.
+With `rsvg-convert`, the used music font must be installed and defined by `%%musicfont <fontname>`.
+Note also that, with `weasyprint` or `rsvg-convert`, the paper size is forced to A4.
+Instructions for changing this size may be found in the script source.
+The output PDF document may be specified by the command line argument `-o` (default `abc.pdf`).
 Example:
 `        abctopdf my_file.abc -o my_file.pdf`